Disclaimer: I do not own Kim Possible, any of the other characters from that show, or those from any other media I may reference in my stories.

 Kim had no idea what caused her father to snap his newspaper up to conceal his face, and was fairly sure she'd be weirded out if she did, so she turned her back and continued talking to Monique.
 "Well, I don't intend to ruin our friendship by having you sit in the back with the Tweebs...I could ask Ron to, but the last time I did, he pouted for two days."

 "No worries, Girlfriend!"
 Monique replied, "I'll call Bonnie up and see if she can swing by.
 She's already going to be giving Tara a lift...Oh!
 I'd better call her now, and catch her at home before she leaves, no way I want to have her trying to use her cell while driving in this weather.
 And by the way, why are we going to school in this?
 No snow days left to use up?"

-"No idea, Mon, but that could just be it!
+"No idea, Mon, maybe?
 I'm not happy about it, either, but I do need the days, with all the ones I missed while trying to get my head straight, and heal my shoulder."
 Kim flinched as her brothers both rose from the table and dashed past her.

 Kim sighed.
 "Mon, the rules say if you miss too many days, you fail the year, I don't want an exception made for me."
 She looked at the wall clock.
 "Got to go, I need to get my stuff together and get the Tweebs loaded.
 Then go pick up Ron.
 Knowing him, he'll be out at the sidewalk far too early, and three-quarters frozen by the time I arrive."

 "Or still in bed, maybe?"
 Monique quipped.
 Kim shook her head, grinning, even though Monique couldn't see her.
 "Got to call Bonnie, Kim, see you at school!"